William Hay, 17th Earl of Erroll: Personal life

 In 1816, he married, thirdly, to Harriet Somerville (d.
 1864), sister of Mark Somerville, 16th Lord Somerville and third daughter of Lt.-Col. Hon.
 Hugh Somerville (second son of James Somerville, 13th Lord Somerville), by his second wife, Mary Digby (eldest daughter of Hon.
 Wriothesley Digby, son of William Digby, 5th Baron Digby).
-They were the parents of three children, including:
+They were the parents of three children, the last of which was born after his death: